mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 If you have installed the Flux CLI and have configured `kubectl` to be connected with the right cluster you can run `flux check --pre` to make sure your cluster is ready to get flux installed.

-Now we need a personal access token for GitHub, you can create it here: https://github.com/settings/tokens Generate a new token and check everything under repo.
+1. We need a personal access token for GitHub, which you can create here: https://github.com/settings/tokens.
+   Generate a new token and check everything under repo.

-Export your GitHub user name and your newly created token:
+2. Export your GitHub user name and your newly created token:

 ```sh
 $ export GITHUB_USER="<YOUR_USERNAME>"
 $  export GITHUB_TOKEN="<TOKEN>"
 ```

-Tip: when you add a space in front of any shell command this command will not be available in your shell history.
+Tip: When you add a space in front of any shell command, this command is not available in your shell history.

-Install flux with this command, I use `clusters/lab` here as my path because that's what my Kubernetes cluster is called and that way it's easier to set up this repository for multiple clusters.
+3. Install flux with this command, I use `clusters/lab` here as my path because that's what my Kubernetes cluster is called and that way it's easier to set up this repository for multiple clusters.

 ```sh
 flux bootstrap github \